Abhinavfat/Abhinavfat/README.md

 - 👋 Hi, I’m @Abhinavfat
-- 👀 I’m interested in eating
+- 👀 I’m interested in: eating
-- 🌱 I’m currently learning how to eat more
+- 🌱 I’m currently learning: how to eat more
-- 💞️ I’m looking to collaborate on an eating project
+- 💞️ I’m looking to collaborate on: an eating project
-- 📫 How to reach me food
+- 📫 How to reach me: food

 <!---
 Abhinavfat/Abhinavfat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.